peter-w-bryant/Flask-Chest/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Please let me know if you would like any more adjustments or if this version is more in line with what you're looking for.